defold/tutorial-astronaut/README.md

 : This function is called when the component is being removed: when the game object is deleted or right before the engine shuts down your game.

 `update(self, dt)`
 : This function is called once each frame.
-It is useful for doing manipulations and calculations that need to happen it real-time.
+It is useful for doing manipulations and calculations that need to happen in real-time.
 You will use this function to move the game object based on input.

 `on_message(self, message_id, message, sender)`
 : This function is called each time a message is sent to the script component.
 Message passing is a central feature of Defold but we are not doing any in this tutorial.